cjpf/ansible-role-csgo/README.md

 ### `csgo_motd`

-The MOTD is a welcome text displayed by the server during the first connexion of a player.
+The MOTD is a welcome text displayed by the server during the first connection of a player.
 It is formatted in HTML.

 Default value: